-- Do you prefer speed or compression? - Do you want directory path information stored in your .ZIP file? - Will you send .ZIP files to others?
-If so, would a self-extracting .ZIP benefit them? - Do you want to protect your .ZIP file with a password?
+Do you prefer speed or compression?

+Do you want directory path information stored in your .ZIP file?

+Will you send .ZIP files to others?
+If so, would a self-extracting .ZIP benefit them?

+Do you want to protect your .ZIP file with a password?

-With PKZIP, you can create two types of .ZIP files: regular and self-extracting.
-A regular .ZIP file contains only the compressed files. (i.e. you need PKZIP installed on your system to extract the files) A self-extracting .ZIP file contains the compressed files "and" built-in instructions that allow you to extract files without using PKZIP (it also contains a different extension, .exe).
-This is helpful when you send .ZIP files to those who don't have access to PKZIP or other .ZIP compatible programs.
+With PKZIP, you can create two types of .ZIP files: regular and PKSFX® self-extracting.
+A regular .ZIP file contains only the compressed files.
+You need PKZIP installed on your system to extract the files.
+A self-extracting .ZIP file contains the compressed files and built-in instructions that allow you to extract files without using PKZIP.
+It also contains a different extension: .exe.
+This is helpful when you send .ZIP files to those who do not have access to PKZIP or other .ZIP compatible programs.